 How should you deal with Max Recovery Limited?

 So that’s an overview of who Max Recovery Ltd is.
 But how should you go about dealing with them?
 Here are some frequently asked questions so you know exactly where you stand and what action you can take, which will hopefully save you loads of stress and help you sort out this outstanding debt.

 Should you ignore their phone calls or letters?

 Debt collection and persistence, unfortunately, go hand-in-hand.
 What’s more, getting loads of letters and calls each week might discourage you from dealing with them properly, especially if you don’t recognise who’s asking you for money.
-Unfortunately, companies like Max Recovery Debt Collectors are allowed to be persistent in their dealings with you.
+Unfortunately, debt collectors like Max Recovery Limited are allowed to be persistent in their dealings with you.
 However, they legally cannot harass you, and it’s often a fine line between persistence and harassment.

 At the end of the day, you should never ignore a debt collection agency contacting you – they usually don’t contact you by mistake.
 So, when you get a letter or a call from Max Recovery Ltd, check all the relevant information you might have about the issue, and get in touch with them as soon as you can.
 Ignoring them won’t stop them, and could lead them to escalate the matter.